wp-plugins/schreikasten/readme.txt

 == Description ==

 This plugin enables a shoutbox widget, integrated with Wordpress look n' feel, using ajax to add comments and filtering comments with Akismet as spam filter.

+There are 4 layouts to select from:

+* Guest Book: Just to leave messages.
+No replies.
+* Black Board: Anyone can leave replies to any comment, but there wouldn't be threads.
+A reply is listed in the order they come like another comment.
+* Chat Box: The space to write comments comes at the bottom, and the messages list goes like in a chat room.
+Anyone can leave replies to any comment, but there wouldn't be threads.
+A reply is listed in the order they come like another comment.
+* Questions and Answers: Only the administrator can leave a reply, and it will be shown right after the parent message.

 It also allows to define if the administrador has to approve every new comment.
 You can mark a PC to be blocked for furter comments until a date, or just to mark